SANDAG/Validation_Tool/README.md

 1. Clone main branch in local
 2. Edit script and review changes by running app locally:
    ` python app.py `
-4. After checking, push changes to main branch
+4. After checking, push changes to dev branch
-5. It will automatically update in Azure web service by git workflow.
+5. It will automatically update dash app in dev slot in Azure web service by git workflow.
+Test updates by preview of dev slot.
+6. After testing, merge change from dev branch to main branch.
+And this updates in main branch will trigger workflow to update dash app in production slot in Azure web service.